-Climbing has evolved through the years, from being an alpine necessity to an actual athletic sport.
-It developed sub disciplines that people can choose from, may they be professional athletes or an average teen.
-Some types are more dangerous than others (who in their right minds would climb solo 40-50 feet from the ground with no protection at all).
-Don’t fret--you can still enjoy the sport by going to climbing gyms and exploring beginner crags and walls.
+Climbing has evolved throughout the years, from being an alpine necessity to an actual athletic sport.
+It developped sub-disciplines that people can choose from, may they be professional athletes or an average Joe.
+Some types are more dangerous and challenging than others (who in their right minds would climb solo 20-40 metres from the ground with no protection at all).
+Don’t fret, you can still enjoy the sport by going to climbing gyms and exploring beginner crags and walls.
 But if you’ve tried climbing in whatever form it might be and want to explore its vast world, check out these types to give yourself a challenge.

-Aid climbing may not seem as physically demanding, but don’t underestimate climbers who practice this type.
+Aid climbing may not seem that physically demanding, but don’t underestimate climbers who practice this type.
 Generally, aid climbers have a better eye for placing equipment, since you’re placing more gear on the wall, compared to a traditional and sport climbing.
 These is a lot of skill involved in this and for certain climbs and places, it is the only way forward.

-Traditional climbing involves carrying and placing protection or pro, rather than clipping into preplaced bolts.
-This type of climbing was considered the “original” type of climbing, since Sports Climbing only started recently (1980s).
+Traditional climbing involves carrying and placing protection aka "pro", rather than clipping quickdraws into preplaced bolts.
+This type of climbing was considered the “traditional” type of climbing, since sport climbing only started recently (1980s).
 Ethically, trad climbing preserves the natural environment of the rock since there is little or no trace of use post-climbing as there are no pre-drilled bolts.

-What you develop: Trad climbers have excellent route-finding skills, since you climb without the guide of preset routes.
-Adequate knowledge on anchors are important to maintain safety, so your equipment know-how will significantly develop as well.
+What you develop: Trad climbers have excellent route-finding skills, since you climb without the guidance of preplaced gear.
+Adequate knowledge on using and creating anchors is important to maintain safety, so your equipment know-how will significantly develop as well.

 Sport Climbing is the type where all protection and anchor points are installed already pre-climb.
 All you have to do is clip a rope in quickdraws and keep on climbing.
-Since less equipment and technical skills are required, this type emphasizes on the physical aspect of the climbing.
+Since less equipment and technical skills is required, this type emphasizes on the physical aspect of the climbing.
 Sport climbing is about the pure movement with the feeling of exposure as you get higher oon the wall.

-What you develop: since your mental stress level is significantly lessened, your strength, endurance, and technique take center stage.
-You get to enjoy the thrill of the pre-set routes that are graded on difficulty.
-Climbers tend to climb "easy" walls 3-5x in a row to gain endurance, while others climb the "hard" walls to train their technique.
+What you develop: since your mental stress level is significantly lower, your strength, endurance, and technique take center stage.
+You get to enjoy the thrill of routes that are graded on difficulty.
+Climbers tend to climb "easy" walls 3-5x in a row to gain endurance, while others climb the "hard" walls to train their technique and power.

-Bouldering has a world of its own, to be honest.
-It's a form of climbing done on small rock formations or artificial ones called boulders, without the use of equipment.
+Bouldering might be the purest form of climbing.
+It's a climbing done on small rock formations or artificial ones called boulders, without the use of any equipment.
 Climbers simply depend on their climbing shoes and chalk only.
 The whole climb in very short, ranging from 4-10 moves.
 Therefore, the moves tend to be of higher dificulty, as you need to do so few.
-Boulders are usually at 15-20 feet high which can still result to injuries, so bouldering mats are placed as padding under the climb for safety purposes.
+Boulders are usually at most 3-5 metres high, but it can still result in injuries, so bouldering mats are placed as padding under the climb for safety purposes.

 What you develop: bouldering is practiced by solving "problems".
-Their technique is developed a lot as there is many ways to solve a given problem, statically or dynamically.
-Their grip strength is improved as well since more varied holds are used.
+The technique is developed a lot as there is many ways to solve a given problem, statically or dynamically.
+The grip strength and power is improved as well since smaller and worse holds are often used.

 Free Solo Climbing

-Free solo climbing is bouldering taken to the extreme.
-Soloists (climbers who practice this type) climb above safe heights without using any ropes, harness, or any other protective equipment.
+Free solo climbing is climbing taken to the extreme.
+Free solo climbers climb above safe heights without using any ropes, harness, or any other protective equipment.
 A fall will surely cause serious injury or death.

-Note: soloists are trained and well-seasoned climbers, so beginners and the faint-hearted are not recommended to try this form of climbing.
+Note: Free solo climbers are trained and well-seasoned climbers, so beginners and the faint-hearted are not recommended to try this form of climbing.
 Many has died soloing, but ultimately no one can withhold the fact that free climbing is liberating, and no thrill can match finishing a wall using just sheer skill without any backups.
 Don't try.
 Ever.

 Deep Water Solo Climbing

 Deep-Water Soloing is a type of solo rock climbing that has protection, that protection being the water body at the base of the climb.
-It could be the sea, rivers, or reservoirs.
+It could be a sea, a river, or a reservoir.
 Routes are generally graded at a higher difficulty as ther mental factor comes into play.

 Note: Though the water is considered as the protection, the fall can still cause injuries: the descent can knock-out climbers, falling from high wrongly can break bones etc. as the water gets harder.
 Before attempting this, check carefully the landing zone for rock being to close to the surface etc.

-Everyone has varying preferences and they may prefer a certain climbing type than others.
-This does not mean one form of climbing is better than the other, but rather some enhance certain skills more than others.
-Try exposing yourself to all of them and see where it goes.
+Everyone has varying preferences and they may prefer a certain climbing type over the others.
+This does not mean that one form of climbing is better than the other, but rather taht some enhance certain skills more than the others.
+Try exposing yourself to many of them and see where it goes and what you like.